ExitValue.ai

 What makes ABA therapy practices more valuable?

-ABA commands premium multiples (10-18x EBITDA) because of: insurance mandates in all 50 states, massive unmet demand (6-18 month wait lists), predictable revenue per BCBA, and high patient retention (multi-year treatment plans).
+ABA commands premium multiples (platform-tier earnings multiples) because of: insurance mandates in all 50 states, massive unmet demand (6-18 month wait lists), predictable revenue per BCBA, and high patient retention (multi-year treatment plans).
 ABA is also more operationally scalable than traditional therapy practices.

 How does telehealth affect mental health practice value?